KhoiCanDev/openttd-vietnamese-town-names/README.md

 1. Description
 --------------

-This NewGRF provides more than 4000 existing Estonian village, town and city names to OpenTTD.
+This NewGRF provides more than 600 existing Vietnamese village, town and city names to OpenTTD.

 2. Requirements